tez-capital/docs.tez.capital_content/en/tezpay/tutorials/notifications.md

  5. Once you verify your email - this will automatically link you back to your Developer Portal Site and prompt you for an 'App Name' (see TezPay Notif in screen capture).
    ![Name your APP on Twitter Development Portal website](/tezpay/tutorial/twitterNotificationimage4.png)

- 6. Once you name your App - you will be given 3 seperate Keys.
-These will be used to inorder to call the Twitter profile that you are looking to send Notifcations to - and sign for the permissions.
+ 6. Once you name your App - you will be given 3 separate Keys.
+These will be used in order to call the Twitter profile that you are looking to send Notifcations to - and sign for the permissions.
 Be sure to have these saved in a secure place - they will be used later.
 Once you have the keys secured, click 'Dashboard' button in lower right.
    ![Save the Keys for your Twitter Development Profile and App](/tezpay/tutorial/twitterNotificationimage5.png)

  7. You will now be in your Twitter Development Dashboard and see the App you created (for this example TezPayNotifs).
 Click the 'gear' icon to continue set-up.